pranjal3210/Frontend-Dev/README.md

 **Course:** Frontend Development (HTML + CSS + Bootstrap)
 **University:** GLA University, Mathura

-> Learning one day at a time.
-Consistency > Intensity.
+> *Building consistency.
+One page, one layout, one concept at a time.*

----